 Child Care Commission

-The Childcare Commission consists of 9 voting members, which are appointed for a four year term.
+The Childcare Commission consists of 9 voting members, appointed for a four-year term.
 Meetings are held monthly on the fourth Monday of the month at 6:30 p.m. at the City Hall Conference room 6.
-All meetings are open to the public for information please call the Deputy City Clerk at 769-2229 to confirm meeting times and dates.
+All meetings are open to the public.
+For information, please call the Deputy City Clerk at 769-2229 to confirm meeting times and dates.
 Click the "Agendas" link on the left of the screen to view the current Childcare Commission agenda.

 Iris Siegler, Chairman